The definitive guide to MS teams tutorial to help you and your team to get the most out of Microsoft Teams.

 Anyone with a phone

 You can have dial-in conference options so people can join your meetings in Microsoft Teams from almost any device, anywhere.
-You need to have Audio Conferencing, which comes with Office 365 Enterprise E5 subscription or is available on a pay-per-minute basis as an add-on to Office 365 E1 or E3 subscription.
+You need to have Audio Conferencing, which comes with Microsoft 365 Enterprise E5 subscription or is available on a pay-per-minute basis as an add-on to Microsoft 365 E1 or E3 subscription.
 Where the Audio Conferencing is enabled, users will automatically see the dial-in options for Microsoft Teams meetings that are created.